-The Headteacher, Carole Herman, is the Accounting Officer and works closely with both the other Governors and the senior staff of Shenfield High School.
+The Headteacher, Clare Costello, is the Accounting Officer and works closely with both the other Governors and the senior staff of Shenfield High School.
+Clare Costello was appointed in September 2022 as the Academy's Headteacher, following a rigorous and robust selection process after the retirement from teaching of our previous headteacher.

 The day to day management of Shenfield High School rests with the Headteacher who has overall responsibility for the School.
-The Headteacher is responsible for establishing a Senior Leadership Team which includes a Business Manager, the Deputy Heads and Assistant Heads.
+The Headteacher is responsible for establishing a Senior Leadership Team which includes a Chief Finance & Operations Officer, Deputy Heads and Assistant Heads.

-The Board of Shenfield High School sets the strategic direction of the School through Strategic Headlines and monitors progress and developments through, among other tools, Governor monitoring days reporting back findings to the Full Board.
-Further reports and evidence are also received from the Headteacher and other members of the senior team in committees and the Full Governing Body meetings.
+The Board of Shenfield High School sets the strategic direction of the Academy through our three year strategic plan and monitors progress and developments through, among other tools, Governor monitoring days and visits from those governors with specific link roles, such as Safeguarding, Attendance, Inclusion, Health & Safety and Careers, who report back findings to the Full Board.
+The Safeguarding link governor meets with the designated safeguarding lead at least termly.
+Further reports and evidence are also received from the Headteacher and other members of the senior team in committees and the Full Governing Board meetings.

 The Board approves the overall budget allocations in line with agreed priorities, and delegates authority for decision making in a Scheme of Delegation.
+Monitoring and operational management of the budget is reported regularly and any changes mid year are all approved by Governors.

-The Standards and Performance Committee combines its work reviewing the School's progress against priorities, with analysis of student progress and attainment, with particular attention paid to the way in which the School applies the Pupil Premium Grant to improve the prospects of success for those students who trigger the allocation of the Pupil Premium Grant.
-It monitors the School's safeguarding, SEN, behaviour and attendance policies, procedures and activities.
-It considers the School's admissions policy and its PAN, and makes appropriate recommendations to the Board.
+The Standards and Performance Committee combines its work reviewing the Academy's progress against priorities, with analysis of student progress and attainment, with particular attention paid to the way in which the Academy applies the Pupil Premium Grant to improve the prospects of success for those students who trigger the allocation of the Pupil Premium Grant.
+It monitors the Academy's safeguarding, behaviour and attendance policies, and procedures.
+It considers the Academy's admissions policy and its PAN and makes appropriate recommendations to the Board.
+Attendance statistics are reviewed by the Standards and Performance Committee and compared to Essex and national standards which play a part in setting targets.

 The Resources Committee reviews and monitors the deployment of the budget and the cashflow against forecasts, makes decisions on reallocation of budgets at the strategic level and considers future budget projections and the draft budget for the forthcoming year, making recommendations to the Board as appropriate.
 It oversees progress against estate management plans.
-It monitors the School's strategic risk register, making recommendations for change to the Full Board.
-Committee members have made site visits from time to time, and one member has responsibility for monitoring the School's health and safety activity.
-It also reviews human resources policies for recommendation to the Board, considers, and approves where necessary, the Senior Leadership Team's staffing plans, and monitors recruitment, resignation and other staffing data.
+It monitors the Academy's strategic risk register, making recommendations for change to the Full Board.
+Committee members have made site visits from time to time, and one member has responsibility for monitoring the Academy's health and safety activity.
+It also reviews human resources policies for recommendation to the Board, considers, and approves where necessary, the Senior Leadership Team's staffing plans, and monitors recruitment, retention, absence and other staffing data.